fuse-open/fuselibs/Source/Fuse.Reactive.JavaScript/Docs/JavaScriptRemarks.md

 This is good for hiding implementation details from other calling JavaScript modules and UX code.

-## Reactive modules

-A module related with a `<JavaScript>` tag supports the Reactive Modules API.
-This is a set of methods on `module` that allows the module to change the exported values and notifying the data context about the change.

-Fuse's Reactive modules feature allows reactive programming between JavaScript modules and native code in a non-intrusive way.
-You are free to export arbitrary JavaScript objects from your module.
-Later, you can make observable changes to any part of this state without using observables (like Rx) or introducing a strict totalitarian state container (like Redux).

-Each of these APIs accept a `path` to the *node* in the `exports` tree.
-The path is a sequence of either string keys (to look up into objects) or number indices (to look up into arrays).

-### `module.set(... path, value)`

-Sets the value at the `path` to `value`.
-The `value` can be an arbitrary JavaScript object.

-Example:

-	exports.foo = [ {bar: "apples"}, {bar: "oranges"}]

-	exports.changeSomething = function() {
-		// Changes the 'bar' property of the second item in the 'foo' array module.set("foo", 1, "bar", "bananas");
-	}

-### `module.add(... path, item)`

-Adds `item` to the end of the array at the `path`.
-The `item` can be an arbitrary JavaScript object.

-Example:

-	exports.user = { name: 'Bob', things: ["lamp", "car"] }

-	exports.addSomething = function()
-	{
-		// Adds 'airplane' to the user's list of things module.add("user", "things", "airplane");
-	}

-### `module.removeAt(... path)`

-Removes the item at the `path`.
-The last item in the `path` must be a numeric index into an array.

-Example:

-	exports.user = { name: 'Bob', things: ["lamp", "car"] }

-	exports.removeSomething = function()
-	{
-		// Removes 'lamp' from users's list of things module.removeAt("user", "things", 0);
-	}

-### `module.insertAt(... path, value)`

-Inserts `value` at the path.
-The `item` can be an arbitrary JavaScript object.
-The last item in the `path` must be a numeric index into an array.

-Example:

-	exports.user = { name: 'Bob', things: ["lamp", "car"] }

-	exports.insertSomething = function()
-	{
-		// Inserts 'dog' in the middle of the user's list of things module.removeAt("user", "things", 1, "dog");
-	}

 ## Importing modules

 Each code file (or inline snippet) defines a module.